hansott/hansott.github.io-src/books.md

 tags: about books
 ---

-A list of books I own.
+This is a list of books that I own.

 ## General